anish-bhanwala-qp/practice-css/README.md

 # Notes App (project 33)

 1. Use `element.addEventListener` instead of passing id in the callback like `<button class="note-btn" onclick="deleteNote('${id}')">`.
 While creating the DOM element I can access all it's children right there and attach event listeners.
 No need to play with the noteId.

+# Animated Countdown (project 34)

+1. I was trying to synchronize `setTimeout` to `animation-time` which I don't think is a good idea.
+Instead the instructor used `setTimeout` to add/remove css classes for each countdown number span.
+Which requires little more markup but will not have synchronization issues.
+2. Use `animationend` event.
+In this case to display next number or finish the animation once countdown reaches zero.